20250317-Java-AWS/Notes/Notes/AWS CLF-C02/exam_tips.md

 Lightsail is a compute service used to quickly launch small projects Batch ius a compute service that processes large workloads in smaller batches WAvelength allows users to reach application servers without leaving the 5g network

+## Day 2
+EBS, EFS, Instance store - know these and their differences only EBS and EFS are durable, instance stores are ephemeral/volatile EBS and EFS cost extra, instance store is included in the instance costs.
+All 3 are high performance, but EBS is known for "provisioned IOPS", it's extra fast.
+EBS is persistent block level storage for EC2, comes in SSD and HDD flavors SSD - high IOPS
+HDD - High Throughput

+EBS snapshots are effecient (only changes since last snapshot are saved) snapshots are good for disaster recovery

+S3 is object storage, files + metadata + unique identifier S3 is very durable, with 11 9's uptime.
+It is scalable, durable, secure, and VERSATILE

+Remember pricing and retrieval times of different storage classes remember that most all of these are multi-AZ, except for "S3 one zone infrequent access" Recognize good use cases for the different storage classes

+Bucket names are unique globally, no two buckets can be named the same across accounts worldwide Buckets are not permissive by default, they deny all until told otherwise permissions controlled by IAM and bucket policies files are automatically encrypted by default files are version controlled understand the lifecycle policies, and how to use these to optimize costs by automating moving files to different storage classes
+FSx is for windows workloads
+Elastic disaster recovery is about quickly recovering from disasters with little interruiption, is cost effective

+Understand storage gateway is for hybrid storage, a bridge between your data center and AWS Know the differences between the 4 gateways - s3, fsx, volume, tape know that storage gateway is cost effective, secure, and offers seamless integration.
+Good for backups, disaster recovery and data processing

+AWS Backup is automated and centralized, integrates with AWS services to offer backups for disaster recovery AWS backup is secure and complies with data regulations